Mapepire-IBMi/Mapepire-IBMi.github.io/src/content/docs/guides/developer.md

 **High-Level Overview**

-The `SQLJob` "class-like" object is designed to manage and execute SQL queries.
-It handles the creation of unique identifiers for queries, manages WebSocket connections for sending and receiving data, and provides methods to run and fetch more data from queries.
+The `SQLJob` "class-like" object is designed to manage the client connection to the `mapepire-server`.
+It handles the creation of unique identifiers for queries, manages WebSocket connections for sending and receiving data, and provides methods to create and run SQL queries.
 The class ensures that queries are executed in a controlled manner, maintaining their state and handling errors appropriately.

 **Class Definitions and Functions**